Browne1997/Browne-et-al.-2022/README.md

 4. 1st training image dataset (VIAME_preprocessing.sh): with VIAME installed on local machine follow instructions in code to produce the augmented dataset (Fig1.C)
 4. 2nd training image dataset (skip_viame.py): code to produce same data outputs needed for training as VIAME without augmentation (varying brightness and resolution) (Fig1.C)

-# 2. Instructions and codes used in Methods: Training classifiers and Assessment of classifier training performance
+# 2. Instructions and codes used in Methods: training_classifier

 1. darknet_compiling: Instructions to compile Darknet on local machine for 1) training and 2) Real-time running
 2. File structure for training on local machine outlined in XXXXX